Aladin147/BLKWDS_Manager/docs/Journal.md

    - Updated DashboardController to use these new methods
    - Implemented ValueNotifiers for real-time updates of statistics
    - Added pull-to-refresh functionality to the dashboard
+   - Added a manual refresh button with loading indicator in the app bar
    - Implemented optimized refresh methods for better performance

 3. **Testing Phase**:
    - Verified that the dashboard displays accurate information
-   - Tested the pull-to-refresh functionality
+   - Tested both pull-to-refresh and manual refresh functionality
    - Confirmed that statistics update correctly when data changes

 4. **Documentation Updates**:
    - Updated the placeholder inventory to mark Real Data for Dashboard as completed
    - Documented the changes in the Journal

 This implementation improves the dashboard by providing real-time, accurate statistics directly from the database rather than calculating them in memory.
-The pull-to-refresh functionality allows users to easily update the dashboard data without having to navigate away from the screen.
+The dual refresh options (pull-to-refresh and manual refresh button) give users flexibility in how they update the dashboard data.
+The manual refresh button is particularly useful for users who may not be familiar with the pull-to-refresh gesture, and it provides visual feedback with a loading indicator during the refresh process.

 ## 2025-06-16: Dashboard Controller Consolidation